Amin-Partovi/Amin-Partovi/README.md

 # 💫 About Me:
 🔭 As a front-end developer, I thrive on keeping up with the latest technologies and best practices to create engaging user experiences.
 My passion for problem-solving has allowed me to tackle complex challenges and come up with innovative solutions.
 With a focus on application development, I have extensive experience working with JavaScript and React.
-I am committed to working collaboratively with agile teams and have a proven track record of delivering high-quality results in a fast-paced environment.<br><br>👯 In addition to my work, I enjoy sharing my knowledge and insights with others in the tech community.
+I am committed to working collaboratively with agile teams.<br><br>👯 In addition to my work, I enjoy sharing my knowledge and insights with others in the tech community.
 You can check out my Medium profile (https://medium.com/@amin.frontend) for articles on the latest trends and techniques in front-end development.<br><br>🤝 I am excited to explore new opportunities where I can apply my skills and passion for front-end development to help create exceptional user experiences.
 Let's connect and explore how we can work together!<br>

 # 💻 Tech Stack: